 With this permit, you are only allowed to work limited hours, either:

 - up to a maximum of 10 hours a week; or

 - seasonal labor during June, July, and August.

 In both cases, your employer must have a work permit (TWV) for you, unless you are a Japanese citizen.

 If you have to work as an intern as part of your course, your employer won’t need to get a work permit for you but will need to sign an internship agreement with you and your university or college.

-How long does the study residence permit last?
+How long does the student visa for the Netherlands last?

 For secondary and vocational courses

 Your residence permit will be valid for the duration of your course up to a maximum of five years, plus an additional three months.
 Before your permit expires, you can apply for an extension for the rest of your program of study (read what to do when your Dutch residence permit expires).

 After your course has finally ended, your permit will expire.
 You will have to leave the Netherlands unless you wish to apply to stay for another purpose.